 Bossy comes into the Islanders' 50th game of the 1980-81 season with 48 goals and it looks like he might leave with that many when he's kept off the scoresheet for more than 55 minutes.
 But with the Islanders on a power play, Bossy gets No. 49 with 4:10 remaining in the third period.
-With the Coliseum crowd in full roar, Bossy catches Richard, who set the mark in 1944-45, when he beats Ron Grahame from the lower left circle with 1:29 left.
+Encouraged by a roaring Coliseum crowd, Bossy catches Richard, who set the mark in 1944-45, when he beats Ron Grahame from the lower left circle with 1:29 left.

 Bossy reaches another milestone exactly five years later.
 He scores a goal and has three assists in the Islanders' 7-5 win against the Washington Capitals in Landover, Maryland, to become the 20th player in NHL history to reach 1,000 points.
 The milestone comes in his 656th regular-season game, faster than anyone in NHL history (at the time) except Wayne Gretzky.

 Video: Mike Bossy had record nine straight 50-goal seasons